-At the station in Košetice monthly bulk samples are also collected as well as monthly throughfall samples using the same analytical methods.
+At the station in Košetice monthly bulk samples are also collected as well as monthly throughfall samples.
 In addition, daily wet-only samples are also collected there using the analysis of commonly determined ions incl. the analysis of POPs-PCB and POPs-PAH.

-Wet-only sampling is realized by automatic collector supplied by Eigenbrodt Co.
+Wet-only sampling is realized by automatic collectors NSA 181/KHD and NSA 181/S supplied by Eigenbrodt Co.